 We’re a community science program that engages volunteers in understanding the impacts of climate change on American pikas (Ochotona princeps) across Colorado.
 Our goals are:

-– Determine the status of American pika in Colorado.
+– Determine the status of the American pika in Colorado.

-– Better understand the impacts of climate change on pikas and the alpine ecosystems they call home.
+– Better understand the impacts of climate change on pikas and the alpine ecosystem they call home.

-– Provide accurate, reliable, and useful scientific data for researchers.
+– Provide accurate, reliable, and useful scientific data for researchers and land managers.

 – Engage and educate the general public about pikas.